adithyachan/adithyachandrasekar.com/_pages/home.md

   - image_path: /assets/images/osu.jpg
     alt: "Image of popular game osu"
     title: "Gamr"
     excerpt: "I play the video games yes.
-Some of my favorites include [osu!](https://osu.ppy.sh/home) (featured above) and [Realm of the Mad God](https://www.realmofthemadgod.com) (death grind).
+Some of my favorites include [osu!](https://osu.ppy.sh/home) (featured to left) and [Realm of the Mad God](https://www.realmofthemadgod.com) (death grind).
 I am also a big fan of TCGs like Magic: The Gathering and Flesh and Blood as well!"
 feature_row2:
   - image_path: /assets/images/stonks.jpg
     alt: "Image of popular stonks meme"